datawire/quark/design/packaging.md

    top level quark file to define a distribution unit that can be mapped into backend artifacts with proper dependencies.

+ - By using URLs, we need no special package management infrastructure.
+Github and static web servers can function in the same role that pypi, maven central, etc does for other languages.

+ - By building backend packages at the target rather than at the source, we can significantly simplify distribution since all we need to distribute is the url for the quary entrypoint itself.

 ### Packaging Model: